 - Advantages of Weighted Average Cost of Capital (WACC)

 - Disadvantages of Weighted Average Cost of Capital (WACC)

 No Change in Capital Structure

-The capital mix or structure of the new project investment should be same as the company’s existing structure.
-It means that if the company has 70:30 ratio of debt to equity in their current balance sheet, an inclusion of the new project will maintain the same.
+The capital mix or structure of the new project investment should be the same as the company’s existing structure.
+It means that if the company has a 70:30 ratio of debt to equity on its current balance sheet, the inclusion of the new project will maintain the same.

 No change in Risk of New Projects

 The risk associated with the new project will be like the existing projects.
 For example, a textile manufacturer expands and increases the no. of looms from 60 to 100.
 Since the industry and business are the same, there will be almost no change in the risk profile of the current business and the new expansion.

 If the assumptions of using plain WACC are not true for a project or a division, it is advisable to evaluate with Project or Divisional WACC.

 Advantages of Weighted Average Cost of Capital (WACC)